Learning Logical Rules using Minimum Message Length: Introduction

-Overall, our contributions are: \begin{enumerate} \item We formulate the program learning problem in Bayesian and MML terms.
+\item[\textbf{Claim 1:}] MML performs similarly to C-MDL on noisy data and general tasks \item[\textbf{Claim 2:}] MML outperforms C-MDL when learning from different example proportions, including exclusively positive or negative examples \item[\textbf{Claim 3:}] MML is more data efficient than C-MDL \item[\textbf{Claim 4:}] An explicit prior preference for more general programs improves the data efficiency of MML \item[\textbf{Claim 5:}] A practical approximation to MML outperforms C-MDL when learning from unbalanced examples \end{description} Overall, our contributions are: \begin{enumerate} \item We formulate the ILP problem in Bayesian and MML terms.
 We use the MML framework to derive a cost function for learning probabilistic logic programs, consistent with the Problog semantics \cite{raedt:problog}. \item We introduce a practical method to learn approximate MML programs from examples. \item We empirically show that the MML score outperforms C-MDL on predictive accuracy and matches its performance on noisy data.
 The method excels when learning from few or unbalanced examples. \end{enumerate}